-While HYPE offers a host of volunteer opportunities through our Community Involvement Committee and annual events, there are also many other opportunities to get involved in the community.
+While HYPE offers a host of volunteer opportunities through our Community Involvement Committee and

 Center for Latino Progress

 Are you available on Saturday mornings (or some weekday evenings)?
 Do you want to make a difference in the lives of Hartford teens and young adults?
 The Center for Latino Progress - CPRF is increasing their weekly homework help and studying group this spring starting in early March.
 Just 2 hours of your time, either weekly or just once or twice a month can make a big difference.
 Homework help and studying is done one-on-one at the 95 Park Street Center for Latino Progress offices and classrooms, just one flat mile from Downtown.

 Recurring opportunity's are available on Saturdays between 9am-1pm.
 Each week they send out a mentor request (with time slots and subjects).
 Mentors respond by email (or text message) and meet to work one-on-one on Saturday for homework help / studying session with a student on a specific subject, one they are comfortable with.
 Some of the pairings are recurring, so you may be meeting with the same student each week, but you don’t have to be available every Saturday to sign up.
 Students range from 8th grade and up to freshman in college.
 For more information or to sign up, email Tony Cherolis with your contact information and subjects you are most comfortable with.